kdgregory/log4j-aws-appenders/docs/jmx.md

         new ObjectName("log4j:name=Statistics"));
 ```

 The `ObjectName` that you use to register these beans can be anything.
-The individual statistics beans
-base their own name on the object name used for `StatisticsMBean`, but the Log4J and Logback beans use
-their own names.
-I find it easier, as here, to use a namespace that's consistent with the framework I'm
+I find it easier, as here,
+to use a namespace that's consistent with the framework I'm using.
-using.

 > Note: this represents a change from version 1.0 of the appenders, which would also ignore the
   namespace used to register `StatisticsMBean` and instead pick a name that organized the